Civil disorder: Formation

 Tear gas used on students in Altamira, Caracas.

-Exploiting a crowd's mood, radicals can manipulate and weaponize a crowd, using skillful agitation to coax the crowd's capacity for violence and turn it into a vengeful mob, directing the crowd's aggression and resentment at the agitator's chosen target.
+Radicals may exploit a crowd's anger in order to weaponize them, spurring the crowd to act violently and become a vengeful mob.
+Following that, radicals may then direct the mob's aggression and resentment towards a specific target.

-Tactical agitators can leverage media, including social media, to connect with potential crowd members and incite them to break the law or provoke others, all without direct personal contact.
-Conversely, a skilled leader can calm or divert a crowd using strategic suggestions, commands, or appeals to reason, aiming to de-escalate a situation.
+Agitators may use media, including social media, to impersonally connect with potential crowd members and incite them to break the law or provoke others.
+Conversely, a leader may calm or divert a crowd with strategic suggestions, commands, or appeals to reason, therefore de-escalating a potentially harmful situation.

-Emotional contagion plays a significant role in crowd behaviour by fostering a sense of unity among its members.
-This unity can lead the crowd to adopt a mob mentality and engage in mob behaviour.
-Crowd members amplify each other's emotions, creating a heightened state of collective emotion.
-Ideas rapidly spread among the group and to bystanders and mass media.
+Emotional contagion plays a significant role in crowd behavior by fostering a sense of unity among its members.
+This unity may cause the crowd to adopt a mob mentality.
+Crowd members may amplify each other's emotions and create a heightened state of collective emotion.
+Ideas may spread within the group and to bystanders, observers, and mass media.

-When emotional contagion prevails, raw emotion is high while self-discipline is low.
-Personal prejudices and unsatisfied desires – usually restrained – are unabashedly released.
-This incentivizes crowd membership, as the crowd provides cover for individuals to do things they want to do, but would not dare try to do alone.
-This incentive can become greater for the crowd than its concern for law and authority, leading to unlawful and disruptive acts.
-Once the crowd engages in such acts, it effectively becomes a mob – a highly emotional, unreasonable, potentially violent crowd.
+Emotional contagion prevails when raw emotion is strong but self- or group discipline is weak.
+Personal prejudices and unsatisfied desires that are normally restrained in day-to-day life may be unabashedly released in a setting of civil disorder.
+The liberation of repressed thoughts, feelings, and actions incentivizes crowd membership, as the crowd enables individuals to do things they may have wanted to do for some time, but did not dare try doing alone and without coverage.
+The crowd's desire to act out may become greater than its concern for law and authority, leading to unlawful and disruptive acts.
+A crowd excited in this manner may act in emotional, unreasonable, and potentially violent ways, thus becoming a mob.

 Behavior

-Crowd behavior is the emotional needs, fears, and prejudices of the crowd members.
-It is driven by social factors such as the strength, or weakness, of leadership, moral perspective, or community uniformity, and also by psychological factors of suggestion e.g. imitation, anonymity, impersonality, emotional release, emotional contagion, panic, etc.
+Crowd behavior consists of the emotional needs, fears, and prejudices of the crowd members.
+It is driven by social factors such as the strength or weakness of leadership, moral perspective, or community uniformity, as well as by psychological factors of suggestion (e.g., imitation, anonymity, impersonality, emotional release, emotional contagion, panic, etc.).

-During civil disorder, any crowd can be a threat to law enforcers because it is open to manipulation.
+During civil disorder, any crowd can be a threat to law enforcers because of its potential for manipulation.
 This is because the behavior of a crowd is under the direction of the majority of its members.
-While its members are usually inclined to obey the law, emotional stimuli, and the feeling of fearlessness that arises from being in a crowd, can cause crowd members to indulge in impulses, act on aggressions, and unleash rage.
+While members are usually inclined to obey the law, emotional stimuli and the feeling of fearlessness that arises from being in a crowd can encourage crowd members to indulge in impulses, act on aggressions, and unleash rage.
 When law enforcement limits the full realization of these actions, the crowd will channel this hostility elsewhere, making the crowd a hostile and unpredictable threat to law enforcers.

-Crowds want to be directed, and can become frustrated by confusion and uncertainty; therefore, leadership can have a profound influence on the intensity and conduct of a crowd's behavior.
+Crowds want to be directed and can become frustrated by confusion and uncertainty; therefore, leadership can have a profound influence on the intensity and conduct of a crowd's behavior.
 The first person to authoritatively direct a crowd will likely be followed.
-Opportunity for radicals to take charge of a group emerge when no authoritative voice emerges, and the crowd becomes frustrated without direction.
+Opportunity for radicals to take charge of a group emerge when no authoritative voice emerges and the crowd becomes frustrated.